OB-GYN Fired After Reporting Allegation Of Sexual Assault By Colleague Speaks Out

 Fairview said it encourages and supports people to report any concerns so it can investigate and take prompt action.

-Dr. Stecher’s attorneys believe there may be more people out there who may have experienced problems with their care.MORE NEWS: 'I Was Just Appalled': Family Drives Cross-Country To Return Home After Canceled Sun Country Flight
+Dr. Stecher’s attorneys believe there may be more people out there who may have experienced problems with their care.MORE NEWS: New Report Finds ‘Very Reckless Driving’ Contributed To Increased Mpls.
+Traffic Deaths In 2021

 A website has been set up for people to report allegations of misconduct.